 Closing costs when financing a home however are generally not tax deductible.
 They’re a one-time charge for services needed in order to obtain a mortgage loan approval but even though they’re needed before a lender will place a loan those fees are an expense and not income tax deductible.

-Did you buy a home in 2016 and you paid discount points to the lender?
+Did you buy a home and pay discount points to the lender?
 Then you might very well have an additional income tax deduction.
 Discount points, or “points” are expressed as a percentage of the loan amount.
 Mortgage lenders offer a range of interest rates on each loan program offered.
 Some of the rates include points to some degree while other rates do not have any points.

 For example, using a standard 30 year fixed rate home loan, a lender might offer a 4.00% rate with one point and 4.25% with no points.
 On a $400,000 loan, one point is equal to $4,000.
 If a buyer wanted a lower rate, in this example a 4.00% rate instead of a slightly higher 4.25% rate, the buyer would give the lender $4,000 at the closing table and in return get the lower rate.